mjs2600/maryjane/source/teaching-philosophy.html.md

 covered and how much they have developed as thinkers.
 This will help me to refine my approach to teaching and be more effective in the future.

-##Diverse background makes me versatile
+##Diverse background and versatile

+My training focuses on leveraging notions of physical chemistry to develop novel analytical chemistry techniques.
+My work also required me to write data analysis programs in Python.
+This makes me a versatile addition to a small chemistry department.
-Although I am most interested in teaching chemistry to non-majors, I am prepared to teach general chemistry, physical chemistry, inorganic chemistry, and analytical chemistry, and I would like to develop specialty courses in the [Chemistry and Physics of Cooking] (http://people.duke.edu/~ms325/teaching-cooking-chemistry/), [Biomedical Optical Imaging] (http://people.duke.edu/~ms325/teaching-biomedical-optical-imaging-syllabus/), and [Optical Spectroscopy in Environmental Science] (http://people.duke.edu/~ms325/teaching-environmental-photonics/).
+Although I am most interested in teaching chemistry to non-majors, I am prepared to teach labs and lectures associated with general chemistry, physical chemistry, inorganic chemistry, and analytical chemistry.
+In the future, I would like to develop specialty courses in Programming for Chemists, the [Chemistry and Physics of Cooking] (http://people.duke.edu/~ms325/teaching-cooking-chemistry/), [Biomedical Optical Imaging] (http://people.duke.edu/~ms325/teaching-biomedical-optical-imaging-syllabus/), and [Optical Spectroscopy in Environmental Science] (http://people.duke.edu/~ms325/teaching-environmental-photonics/).
-More than anything else, I want to teach students how to solve problems and think critically.